RuslanYapparov/java-explore-with-me/README.md

 Public - available without registration to any network user, provides the following abilities:

-1. View a list of events with search and filtering support (number of views, event date, category and collections of events);
+1. View a list of events with search and filtering support (number of views, event date, category and compilations of events);
 2. View event details.

 Closed - available only to authorized users, provides the following features: